XPUI-Framework/xpui-rp2040/docs/hardware.md

 It costs nothing on the part.
 The symbol table is in no loadable segment, so what is flashed is byte-identical either way, measured on both boards.
-The ELF on disk grows by about 100 kB, which is host disk and not flash.
+The ELF on disk grows by about 100 KiB, which is host disk and not flash.

 ## One loop for both boards